Why AI Won’t Replace Programmers, Says Bill Gates

 How Will AI Change the Work of Programmers?

-• It can help analyze large sets of data quickly.
+• Analyzing big sets of data quickly.

 What Does This Mean for Programmers in the Future?